The short answer: Alonso is very good indeed.

 The 2014 season was the year Alonso lost patience with Ferrari, but there’s no evidence that his form suffered as a result.
 I’ve already given details of the season as a whole here, but the short version is that Alonso scored almost three times as many points as his world champion teammate.
 It effectively ended the discussion of Räikkönen as a top line driver, regardless of the fact that the car was not well suited to the Finn.

-2014 is ranked as Alonso’s second most impressive season behind 2005, and whilst a disappointing return of just 2 podiums was seen as justification to leave Ferrari, he’s never enjoyed that level of success since despite maintaining a generally high level of performance.
+2014 is ranked as Alonso’s second most impressive season behind 2005.
+He ultimately left Ferrari due to a lack of competitiveness.
+Ironically, it would take him years to return to the podium despite maintaining a generally high level of performance.

 2015-2016: Alonso vs Button

-McLaren-Honda was one of the most spectacular failures in modern F1, and we can see considerably more variation in Alonso’s yearly ratings during this period as unreliability and luck become more a factor.
+McLaren-Honda was one of the most spectacular failures in modern F1.
+It also caused considerably more variation in Alonso’s yearly ratings as unreliability and luck become more a factor.
 Overall Alonso had a slight edge against champion teammate Button, despite being outscored in their first year together.

-The fact that these years are best remembered from memes and radio outbursts (the infamous “GP2 engine!”) says a lot, but it’s ultimately tragic that we were robbed of a fantastic scrap between 2 world champion teammates due to a generally slow and unreliable car.
+The fact that these years are best remembered from memes and radio outbursts (the infamous “GP2 engine!”) says a lot.
+However it’s sad that we were robbed of a fantastic scrap between 2 world champion teammates due to a generally slow and unreliable car.
 Overall, Alonso lead Button 22-11 in qualifying, but just 11-10 in races.

 2017-2018: Alonso vs Vandoorne

-The disastrous pre-season testing in 2017 effectively killed off the McLaren-Honda partnership, and the continuing uncompetitive nature of the car was surely a contributing factor to Alonso’s first retirement at the end of 2018.
-However, Fernando still had some strong drives during this era, famously achieving 7th place at Azerbaijan despite suffering from 2 punctures and car damage.
+The disastrous pre-season testing in 2017 effectively killed off the McLaren-Honda partnership.
+What’s more, the continuing uncompetitive nature of the car was surely a contributing factor to Alonso’s first retirement at the end of 2018.
+However, Fernando still had some strong drives during this era.
+He famously achieving 7th place at Azerbaijan despite suffering from 2 punctures and car damage.

 Overall Alonso easily outpaced teammate Vandoorne, and like Button previously the gap between them was more noticeable when the car was semi-competitive.
 The model is actually relatively complementary of Vandoorne’s F1 stint though, and feels that he has been hard by due to the direct comparison to Alonso.
 Whilst it’s clear he lacked the raw pace (and experience) of Alonso, his ratings suggest a potentially solid driver who deserved another chance in F1.